thr-consulting/imperium/docs/ServerModule.md

 ## resolvers
 *Used by the `@imperium/graphql` package.*

-An GraphQL resolvers object.
-Will merge all `Query` and `Mutation` keys.
+A function that returns a GraphQL resolvers object.
+Will merge all `Query`, `Mutation` and `Subscription` keys.